camwebb/gawk-aregex/README.md

  * Ville Laurikari (@laurikari) for TRE
  * Arnold Robbins for maintaining Gawk
- * `gawkextlib` developers and the developers of other extensions for their examples
+ * `gawkextlib` developers, and the developers of other extensions for their examples
  * Benjamin Eckel (@bhelx) for [this gist](https://gist.github.com/bhelx/1498622/e442385814e64625cc286ad3fa4ef9c0517ce785).
  * user sashoalm on StackOverflow for [this answer](https://stackoverflow.com/a/35200252/563709).